fission/fission.io/content/en/blog/8-must-know-serverless-terms.md

 ### Infrastructure as Code

 Infrastructure until now was provisioned manually by means of shell scripts.
-However with the advent of cloud computing and cloud native design, the demand for accurate, reusable and disposable infrastructure increased.
+However, with the advent of cloud computing and cloud native design, the demand for accurate, reusable and disposable infrastructure increased.
 It also required infrastructure to be scalable and all of this should be repeatable.

 To ensure the consistency of infrastructure along with easier management, the concept of Infrastructure as code came in.